charlottepierce/charlottepierce.github.com/_posts/2015-01-07-Honours-Thesis.md

 summary: Abstract of my honours thesis.
 ---

-The following is the abstract for my honours thesis, __One-Shot Gesture Recognition as a Page Turning Device for Digital Music Stands__, submitted for a _Bachelor of Computer Science (Honours)_ at Swinburne University of Technology in 2014.
+The following is the abstract for my honours thesis, __One-Shot Gesture Recognition as a Page Turning Device for Digital Music Stands__, submitted for the degree of _Bachelor of Computer Science (Honours)_ at Swinburne University of Technology in 2014.

 # Abstract #